EarthScope/ringserver/doc/ringserver.md

 <b>-L </b><i>port</i>

 <p style="padding-left: 30px;">Network port to listen for incoming connections on.
-By default the server will not listen for connections, setting at least one listen port is needed to communiate with the server.
-By default a listening port will accept all supported protocols.
+By default the server will not listen for connections, setting at least one listen port is needed to communicate with the server.
+By default, a listening port will accept all supported protocols.
 Restricting a port to only allow specific protocols can be done using a configuration file, see <b>Multi-protocol Support</b> for more information.</p>

 <b>-DL </b><i>port</i>